Mistribe/SubTracker/mobile/test/README.md

 ## Async Testing

-Since the `PaymentProvider` methods are async, we need to make our test methods async as well.
+Since the `SubscriptionProvider` methods are async, we need to make our test methods async as well.
 We also need to wait for the provider to initialize before running the tests:

 ```
 setUp(() async {
-  mockRepository = MockPaymentRepository();
+  mockRepository = MockSubscriptionRepository();
-  provider = PaymentProvider(paymentRepository: mockRepository);
+  provider = SubscriptionProvider(subscriptionRepository: mockRepository);

   // Wait for the provider to initialize
   await Future.delayed(Duration.zero);